 At Celtic Cross Education Multi Academy Trust all teachers are responsible and accountable for the progress and development of all pupils in their class including where pupils access support from specialist staff and teaching assistants.
 High quality teaching, differentiated for individual pupils, is the first step in responding to pupils who have SEN. 'Quality First' teaching is a priority of the schools.
-It is regularly and rigorously monitored by the Heads of schools and there is a focus on continual improvement of the teaching of all pupils, including those at risk of underachievement.
+It is regularly and rigorously monitored by the Senior Leadership Team within the schools and there is a focus on continual improvement of the teaching of all pupils, including those at risk of underachievement.
 This includes reviewing and, where necessary, improving teachers' understanding of strategies to identify and support vulnerable pupils and their knowledge of the SEN most frequently encountered.
+Close liaison is maintained with all members of staff by the Heads of School, with support from the TRUST SENDCOs, to ensure that pupils are only identified as having SEN if they do not make adequate progress once they have had appropriate interventions/adjustments and good quality personalised teaching.
+Details of the provision on offer at each of our individual schools can be found in the School Offer in the SEND section of the School's Website and on the Family Information Service, Cornwall Website.